Chaphasilor/video-sync/README.md

 It then tries to find the exact same frame in both videos, in order to synchronize them (in case one of them is longer or shorter than the other).
 It allows you to pick the audio and subtitle tracks you want to add to the destination and specify the output file.

-There's an interactive mode (simply don't pass any arguments, flags work) and a CLI mode (pass the two arguments listed at the top).
+There's an interactive mode (simply don't pass any arguments, flags are fine) and a CLI mode (pass the two arguments listed at the top).

 ## Examples